Dos and Don’ts for Getting Free Advice from Your Designer Friend

 On a Saturday, I arrived at the apartment (she wasn’t home) faux finished her walls and left.
 For free.
 In the beginning this worked for me, but if you are a designer who is doing so much free work that it starts taking you away from your paying clients, it’s better to set boundaries while you can still be graceful instead of waiting until you are pushed to the limit.

 Over to you my lovelies!
-If you’re a designer, how do you like to be treated if you’re giving free advice, or If you’ve been on the receiving end of free advice and how have you reciprocated?
+If you’re a designer, how do you like to be treated if you’re giving free advice, or If you’ve been on the receiving end of free advice from your designer friend and how have you reciprocated?
 We are all on both sides at some point!

 We have found our New York space for April 24 – 26th!
 It’s the Allegria Hotel on Long Island!